-- 8.3.
-The Development Master Plan has not been considered on behalf of the City Solicitor. - 9.
-Director of Finance's comments - 9.1.
-The key identified projects within the master plan total a capital expenditure of £92.2million over 20 years.
+- 9.1.
+The key identified projects w ithin the master plan total a capital expenditure of £92.2million over 20 years.
 The economic benefit to the city of Portsmouth has the capability of reaching £357 million per annum as a result of the port master plan. - 9.2.
 Each individual capital project will follow the democratic process after being financially assessed in order to be recommended for council approval.